 3. Identification and protection of endangered species

 Ex-situ biodiversity conservation aims to reduce the ongoing extinction up to 30% or higher by mainly focusing on two things.
-First, is the focus on conservation of biodiversity in their habitats in places like museums, arboretums, zoos, and gene banks.
+First, is the focus on conservation of biodiversity in their natural habitats in places like museums, arboretums, zoos, and gene banks.
+High biodiversity areas should be covered in the form of natural parks, sanctuary, biosphere reserve etc.

 4. Establishing buffer zones to prevent any alteration in the balance of natural ecosystems